 - 1. Students are not to be on the clinical unit without an instructor (unless special arrangements have been made). - 2.
 Students must make their own transportation arrangements at their own expense on days when classes are held off campus. - 3.
 Students are to abide by all policies of the assigned clinical facility, including, but not limited to, use of electronic devices and smart phones and use of social media. - 4.
 Students enrolled in NUR 101 NUR 202 - a.
 No invasive nursing procedures, including but not limited to, medication administration, oxygen administration, saline intravenous lock flushing, and sterile dressing change are to be performed by a student without the presence of the nursing instructor.
 A student who performs procedures without an instructor present places a client in physical jeopardy and as such is at risk for clinical dismissal. - b.
 Students enrolled in NUR 203 are to refer to the NUR 203 Course Syllabus for specific nursing procedure guidelines. - c.
-The following are NOT to be performed by students in the clinical area: - Starting (inserting) intravenous infusion catheters - Administration of IV push medications/narcotics/chemotherapy (oral or parenteral) - Blood or Blood Products administration/confirmation - Readings and adjustments on machinery not familiar to them, e.g., respirators
+The following are NOT to be performed by students in the clinical area: - Starting (inserting) intravenous infusion catheters - Administration of IV push medications/narcotics/chemotherapy (oral or parenteral) - Blood or Blood Products administration/confirmation - Readings and adjustments on machinery not familiar to them, e.g., respirators - ECG/EKG patterns beyond simple arrhythmias

-- ECG/EKG patterns beyond simple arrhythmias - Flushing central venous devices - CPR code is to be an observational experience only (instructions will be provided by clinical instructor as to what to do in the event of a code) - Students should not be assigned to care for patients with TB or who are receiving radiation treatments - 5.
+- Flushing central venous devices - CPR code is to be an observational experience only (instructions will be provided by clinical instructor as to what to do in the event of a code) - Students should not be assigned to care for patients with TB or who are receiving radiation treatments - It is required, in acute care settings, that students accompany the hospital's transport personnel rather than doing the transportation themselves. - 5.
 Students may not leave assigned clinical areas without the instructor's permission. - 6.
 Personal cleanliness is mandatory. - 7.
 Chewing gum is not permitted. - 8.
 Smoking is not permitted at any time while on agency property or college property, including e-cigarettes, or any form of devices that emit a vapor. - 9.
 College photo identification badge (and facility ID if required) is to be worn at all times and be visible (above waist level). - 10.
 Failure to notify the clinical, lab or lead instructor prior to an absence or tardiness will be considered unprofessional and be so noted on the clinical evaluation section; may result in overall grade reduction based upon the Attendance Policy outlined in each course syllabus.